 From the woods to the home

-While working for a reclaimed lumber company, I saw lots of potential for the discarded reclaimed lumber pieces that were too small for viable production usage yet still good wood none the less.
-So I started collecting them in my basement wood shop instead of tossing them out.
+While working for a reclaimed lumber company, I saw lots of potential for the discarded reclaimed lumber pieces that were too small for viable production yet this material was still good wood none the less.
+So I started collecting them in my wood shop instead of tossing them out.

 Many of the wood ornaments that I now produce are made from new wood since the reclaimed flooring was limited in availability.
 I customize many items now, as well as cranking out bulk production for wholesale and retail customers.
-From acrylic cake toppers, wood and aluminum cell phone and device covers to custom gifts and photo engraving into stone, our line is now constantly expanding to meet the ever changing needs of our customers.
-And as I always have done, I try to use only those materials that are American in origin and/or are sustainably renewable.
+From acrylic cake toppers, to custom gifts and photo engraving into stone, our line is now constantly expanding to meet the ever changing needs of our customers.
+And as I always have done, I try to use only those materials that are American made in origin and/or are sustainably renewable.
 I believe in American made.
 Some of the promotional products are a exception to this.

 One last thing.
 Our site simply cannot handle all of the items that we have the capability to now produce.
 That means that if you need something custom or wholesale bulk for resale, contact us and let's talk it over.
 I would be very surprised if I couldn't provide what you needed.